chishala-josephine/Pair_selection/README.md

 For each galaxy in the input dataset:

-1. Computes angular separation using the spherical law of cosines
+1. Computes angular separation using the spherical law of cosines.
-2. Computes the angular-diameter distance from a Flat ΛCDM cosmology
+2. Computes the angular-diameter distance from a Flat ΛCDM cosmology.
-3. Calculates **projected distance** (rp in kpc) using the angular distance and angular diameter distance 4.Calculates **velocity difference** (dv in km/s) using redshifts z1 and z2
+3. Calculates **projected distance** (rp in kpc) using the angular distance and angular diameter distance.
+4. Calculates **velocity difference** (dv in km/s) using redshifts z1 and z2.
 5. Categorises galaxy pairs into six projected separation bins and two velocity differences.

 Only the **closest valid companion** (minimum rp, then dv) is stored for each galaxy.